 Options for Dealing With a Retirement Account Inheritance

-Many people will inherit an individual retirement account (IRA) or 401(k) and wonder what to do with it and how to incorporate this inheritance to their finances.
+any people will inherit an individual retirement account (IRA) or 401(k) and wonder how to incorporate this inheritance into their finances.
 The next move is not only critical, but it's also time sensitive if you want to avoid a taxable event.
 Additionally, your options will vary depending on whether you are the spouse of the account holder.